Karthikr32/bookmyride/README.md

 **Authentication:** JWT Required (See **“Authentication & JWT Usage”** in Technical Architecture)

 #### 📝 Description
 This API allows a **Management user** to fetch their current profile information.
 After login and optional profile updates, admins can view details such as full name, gender, email, and mobile number.
+The endpoint ensures that all returned data is accurate and up-to-date, reflecting any recent changes made to the profile.
+It also enforces strict access control, preventing unauthorized access to sensitive account information, and provides a reliable reference point for other administrative operations within the system.

-Key highlights:
+**Key Highlights:**

 - Fetches the **currently authenticated Management/Admin** user's profile information.
 - This endpoint uses Spring Security’s `@AuthenticationPrincipal` to obtain the identity (UserPrincipal) of the logged-in Management user.